 Agency Spokesperson Topic a.
 OHR Patrik Volf Letter sent by the HR to approx. 1,5 million households in BiH.
 HR meeting with Javier Solana.
 PDHR visits in Sarajevo. b.
 OSCE Urdur Gunnarsdottir Head of mission visits Central Counting Centre.
 Continuing efforts to get Roma to vote.
 PLIP Agencies launch new strategic direction.
 Reminder of the youth conference.
 C. UNMIBH Kirsten Haupt • Update on certification of police officers. d.
-IJC Sanela Tunovic Office of the Disciplinary Prosecutor begins operating Open competition for posts in e.
+IJC Sanela Tunovic Office of the Disciplinary Prosecutor begins operating Open competition for posts in the court of FBIH.
+Extension of the programme for the return of judges and prosecutors to minority areas.

+e.
 ICTY Rafik Hodzic Trial of Slobodan Milosevic continues today.
 The motion to have SFOR Commander General Sylvester subpoenaed in the Krajisnik trial is withdrawn. d.
 SFOR Lieutenant Commander Yves Vanier • No statement.